-Prerequisites НВ310, НВ 3410, HB420, F 1B430
+Prerequisites HB410, HE HB410, HB420, HB430 Pending: HB310, HB410, HB420, HB430 [2023 Fall]

-HB510 He erbs: Formulas s II
+HB510 Herbs: Formulas II

+Lecture 4 Lecture

-of Credit 4 Lecture Credit 4 # of Hour 40 Lecture Hour
+of Credit 4 Credit # of Hour 40 Hour

 Lab Credit 0 Lab Hour

 This course continues to cover concepts of herbal formulation and presents detailed analysis formula categories and their relationships to differentiation of patterns and disease etiologies.
 The course will cover approximately 70 classical herbal formulas, with a detailed analysis of the functions and properties of the formulae, individual herbs in each formula, the way the herbs work in the formula, the clinical applications of each formula, and variations on the basic formula.
 The categories of formulas to be addressed in this course include formulae that Drain Downward, Formulas that Harmonize, Treat Dryness, Expel Dampness, Treat Phlegm, and Reduce Food Stagnation.
 This formula class corresponds to the single herbs class HB410 Herbology II.